 Breastfeeding plays a huge role in back pains after giving birth.
 The key is finding a position that’s right for your baby and good for your spine.

-The straighter and more comfortable you position yourself, the happier your spine.
+The straighter and more comfortably you position yourself, the happier your spine.
 We have a handy guide to help you with tandem breastfeeding.
-It outlines all the essentials tips and items that you require when breastfeeding twins.
+It outlines all the essential tips and items that you require when breastfeeding twins.

 Work your way through light exercises

-Stretches and light exercises will help relieve back pains by a huge margin.
+Stretches and light exercises will help relieve back pain by a huge margin.
 I found this helpful but short video that you can use for stretches and exercises.

-If possible, try and get some free back massage from your spouse to ease up the pain alongside stretching.
+If possible, try and get a free back massage from your spouse to ease the pain alongside stretching.

 Spice up your meals with antioxidant-rich foods